drhsqlite/fossil-mirror/www/whyallinone.md

       and Fossil’s skining wraps it in a way that lets it inherit all of the project-level skinning customizations.

-  9. Unifying all of these features within Fossil means we have a single Markdown interpreter common to all elements.
-If you lash multiple software systems together, even if they can all agree on Markdown as a common document markup language — hardly a given, as shown by the MediaWiki and Sphinx elements in point 7 above — they’re likely to render your text using different — possibly even incompatibly-different — Markdown dialects.
+  8. Unifying all of these features within Fossil means we have a single Markdown interpreter common to all elements.
+If you lash multiple software systems together, even if they can all agree on Markdown as a common document markup language — hardly a given, as shown by the MediaWiki and Sphinx elements in point 6’s example above — they’re likely to render your text using different — possibly even incompatibly-different — Markdown dialects.